An active strategy for harnessing the potential of U.S. value stocks

 Multiple sources of insight

-Darren combines his own analysis with ideas from analysts in Putnam's Equity Research organization and information from quantitative screening and risk-management tools.
+The portfolio managers combine their analysis with ideas from analysts in Putnam's Equity Research organization and information from quantitative screening and risk-management tools.

 A strategic dividend investor